 Tips for running a marathon

 Few races inspire as much respect and “fear” as the Marathon.
-For almost any runner the 42,195 km of the marathon is the ultimate challenge to which they aspire, and preparing for it involves a great investment of work, effort, patience, perseverance and determination.
+For almost any runner the 42,195 km of the marathon is the ultimate challenge to which they aspire, and preparing for it involves a great investment of work, effort, patience, perseverance, and determination.

 Training for a marathon is a challenge so big that it can change your way of seeing life positively, both physically and mentally.
-You will gain self-confidence to reach your personal and sport goals and you will find that you have abilities that you didn’t even know yourself.
+You will gain self-confidence to reach your personal and sports goals and you will find that you have abilities that you didn’t even know yourself.

 Some tips that could help in your training would be

-First you need to define your goal well: “I want to run a marathon”, but why?
+First, you need to define your goal well: “I want to run a marathon”, but why?
 Because I have been running for many years and I want to take the jump and run a marathon.
 Because I like the distance and I want to try it out in a competition.
-Because a group of friends challenge each other to do it.
+Because a group of friends challenges each other to do it.
 I’ve already run the marathon distance and now I want to train again in order to reduce time, in short, whatever your goal is, you have to define it in order to know where we are and where we are going.

 Find a good training plan.

-If you have one or more marathons done and now you want to decrease time; it also matters your age, if you are very young you can be very strong and fast but maybe you need to learn to be patient, and patience and strategy are very important in any sport where distance and resistance are found.
+If you have one or more marathons done and now you want to decrease time; it also matters your age, if you are very young you can be very strong and fast but maybe you need to learn to be patient, and patient and strategy are very important in any sport where distance and resistance are found.

 If you have a chance to find a coach who will do a personalized workout for you it would be much better, because he would follow up on all your workouts, and could make modifications to it depending on how you are progressing.